Pause on student loan payments is extended through May 1

 President Joe Biden said financial recovery from the pandemic will take longer than job recovery, especially for those with student loans.

-“We know that millions of student loan borrowers are still coping with the impacts of the pandemic and need some more time before resuming payments,” he said in a statement.
+“We know that millions of student loan borrowers are still coping with the impacts of the pandemic and need some more time before resuming payments,” he said in a statement, adding it was an issue he and the vice president “both care deeply about.”

 The omicron variant of COVID-19 that has swept through the U.S. with a fury has lent a new urgency to the question over whether the moratorium would be extended.
 Administration officials had initially said they expected the January extension to be the last.
 But even as the economy improves, there are concerns that borrowers are not ready to start payments again.
 Once the moratorium ends, those who were already behind on payments could have wages and benefits taken away as part of debt collection efforts.

 The policy applies to more than 36 million Americans who have student loans that are held by the federal government.
 Their collective debt totals more than $1.37 trillion, according to the latest Education Department data.
 About a third of borrowers are in default or delinquency and the average monthly payment is $400 a month.
+Officials said the pause also helps about 5 million other borrowers currently in school who are not yet paying back loans but are accruing interest.

 Education Secretary Miguel Cardona said in a statement that the extension will allow for repayment plans responsive to the financial needs of the students, including an income-driven repayment plan.